domknez/novabook-tax-service/README.md

   - The application allows amendments to be applied to sales events that have not yet been received.
 This means that an amendment can exist with a date before the sales event's date.
 The system will correctly apply such amendments when calculating the tax position.

 - **Event Ordering**:

   - Events are processed based on their dates and times.
 Amendments take precedence over sales events when determining the latest state of an item for a given date.

+- **Validation**:

+  - Currently, validation is pretty basic.
+It would be better to implement the validation middleware that would be handling the validation logic for the controllers.

 ## Observability